Brewer219/post-install-config/README.md

-<h8>CONFIGURE AGENTS</h8>
+## <h8>CONFIGURE AGENTS</h8>
 <p>Agents are the support staff in osTicket who handle incoming tickets, communicate with users, and update ticket status based on their assigned roles, departments, and teams.
 We will create two users.
 In the Agents tab, select the Agents section, and select +Add New Agent.
 Create Susan Smith, use any email.</p>
 1. Add New Agent: In the Agents tab, select +Add New Agent.
 - Agent 1:
  - Name: Susan Smith
  - Email: (Any valid email)
  - Username: Susan
- - Password: Password2
+ - Password: Password3
  - Department: SysAdmin
  - Role: Super Admin
  - Team: Online Banking
 - Agent 2:
-  - Name: Sam Hancock
+  - Name: Samuel Hancock
-  - Username: Sam
+  - Username: samuel
-  - Password: Password3
+  - Password: Password4
   - Department: Support
   - Role: View Only
 2. Settings: In the Settings tab, ensure "Require registration and login to create tickets" is unchecked.